 All data will be handled according to the Indian Council of Medical Research’s guidelines and standard operating procedures of the George Institute for Global Health India on data security and protection.
 Trial data will be stored and shared via the trial electronic CRF (eCRF) throughout the trial.
 The eCRF will be accessible via VPN with a two-factor authentication and the data will be held on a secure server.
 All investigators and trial site staff involved in this trial must comply with the requirements of the ICMR Guidelines on data security and protection.

+Plans for collection, laboratory evaluation, and storage of biological specimens for genetic or molecular analysis in this trial/future use {33}

+No biological specimens are collected in this trial.

 Statistical methods

 Statistical methods for primary and secondary outcomes {20a}

 In this study we will conduct all analysis by modified intention to treat.
 Clusters and observations within clusters will be considered exposed to the intervention after the date at which the cluster was scheduled to transition.
 All data will be included with the exception of the transition phases.
 We will not adjust for multiplicity of analyses because none of the secondary outcomes will be singularly more important.
 However, all secondary outcomes will be interpreted with due consideration for how all are affected by the intervention without putting any undue emphasis on a single outcome that might be statistically significant but where all others appear to have remained unchanged.